Antoine-Flo/blog/src/content/posts/linux-rights.md

 Linux offers a powerful set of tools for managing user rights and permissions.
 We give minimum rights to users and processes to limit potential damage.

+## The three kind of rights

+1. Read (r): Allows a user to view the contents of a file or directory.
+2. Write (w): Allows a user to modify or delete a file or directory.
+3. Execute (x): Allows a user to run a file or access a directory.

 ## The three permission groups

 ### Users